moritzschaefer/dachboden/README.md

 ### ToiletDisko
 Raspberry for controlling neopixels and audio on the disco toilet.
 [A good guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/software) to control the neopixels via the Raspberry Pi.

 ## IPs

 - 192.168.178.170: ESP-239C3D ambiente
 - 192.168.178.73: ESP-0213EF sternenhimmel
 - 192.168.178.151: ESP-239663 bigeye NOT!!!!
+- 192.168.178.78: ESP-E1A3E4 lasercannon
 - ...: ESP_E1A34B stageback

 ### flashed but empty